cman81/pokemon-pack-maker/KANBAN.md

 - track damage and special conditions
 - render bench cards upon game load
 - flip bench and active pokemon before the game starts
+- do a great ball (look at top 7 cards, pick one, shuffle the other cards back into deck)